Specialized learning opportunity in developmental services

 Psychology practicum students are offered the opportunity for placement in one of our three age-based programs (Infancy and Early Childhood Program, Children and Youth Program, and Adult Program) offering services to individuals with developmental (intellectual) disabilities.
 Surrey Place has satellite offices in different areas of the city, however practicum students would mainly work out of our central downtown office, a few steps from College Street and University Avenue.
 The specifics of training experiences (e.g., assessment versus intervention, start and finish dates, etc.) may vary from one age program to another.
 Prospective students wishing to obtain more information regarding potential placement with a particular age program are encouraged to contact the designated representative for each of the three age programs (see brochure).

-NOTE: For the 2023-2024 year, positions will only be available within the Children and Youth Program.
-Due to the COVID-19 pandemic, services are currently offered within a hybrid model, as informed by client needs and evolving public health recommendations.
-It is expected that practicum students will be available to engage in in-person services.
+NOTE: For the 2024-2025 year, positions will only be available within the Children and Youth Program.
+In-person services are gradually returning to pre-pandemic levels.
+However, services continue to be offered within a hybrid model, as informed by client needs and any relevant public health recommendations.
+It is expected that practicum students will be available to engage in in-person services and be on site at our downtown location.

 Practicum students are usually assigned to one supervisor.
 Individual face-to-face supervision is typically offered once a week for an hour, but on-site/on-the-spot supervision frequently takes place throughout the course of the training.
 There are also opportunities for group learning and supervision involving other psychology trainees and supervising psychologists in the centre.